-At Creative Kitchens, we’ve noticed that when it comes to cabinets, one of the greatest misconceptions people have is the difference between cabinet “refacing” and “refinishing” (luckily, everyone seems to have the term “replacing” down).
+At Creative Kitchens, we’ve noticed that when it comes to cabinets, one of the greatest misconceptions people have is the difference between cabinet “refacing” and “refinishing”.
 People seem to fall into two camps: they’re either unsure of what each entails, or they think the two terms are interchangeable.
 About the only thing anyone seems certain of is that both processes are cheaper than buying new cabinets.
 And if your cabinets are well-made and in good condition, refacing or refinishing are viable options to freshen up your kitchen’s look.
-Let’s clear up all misconceptions in short order – and while we’re at it, make you semi-experts on refacing and refinishing.
+Let’s clear up all misconceptions in short order – and while we’re at it, make you semi-experts on Cabinet Refinishing Vs Refacing

 First things first.
 What the heck are refacing and refinishing?

 In refacing , the existing cabinet framework is retained and the surfaces are replaced with laminate or wood veneer.
 You keep your existing cabinet boxes, but replace all cabinet doors and drawer fronts with new ones.
 It is also common to can also replace cabinet face frames, side panels, and moldings to achieve a uniform appearance.
 This also treats blemishes and finish issues while giving you the flexibility to update the style or color as you wish.
 You can even add the flourish of crown molding or decorative hardware.
 In refacing, the doors and drawer fronts are removed.
 The old finish is roughed up on face frames and side panels in order to begin the process.
 Next, the installer will nail or glue finish over the old to fill all existing nail holes and trim edges and seams to soften their appearance.
 Molding or new panels are attached to the upper cabinet undersides for a polished look.
 In addition, and the installer may replace the toekick on the base cabinet.
 Finally, brand-new doors and drawer fronts are installed, complete with new hardware.